Hot Fun In The Summertime

 - Farro salad with chopped, raw vegetables like red pepper, scallion, halved cherry tomatoes, cucumbers, and feta cheese.
 I always make extra and use it just-made for dinner and then for lunch the next day.

-- Sautéed steak tips (I bought a chuck skirt steak at Whole Foods and cut it into large chunks that I cooked in a skillet with a little olive oil until the meat was medium rare) served with separately sautéed mushrooms and both topped with a crumble of blue cheese; served also with cherry tomatoes I cut in half and tossed with a little olive oil, a pinch of salt, and chopped chives, plus a plain green salad.
+- Sautéed steak tips (this cut is hard to find in NYC so I bought a skirt steak at Whole Foods and cut it into large chunks that I cooked in a skillet with a little olive oil until the meat was medium rare) served with separately sautéed mushrooms and topped both with a crumble of blue cheese; served also with cherry tomatoes I cut in half and tossed with a little olive oil, a pinch of salt, and chopped chives, plus a plain green salad.

 - Fresh vegetables -- blanched, steamed or roasted -- cooled to room temperature and served with garlicky aioli, which is also great on pieces of leftover cooked fish.